-If you’re contemplating some major build or repair projects involving fiberglass this summer, then you are probably trying to decide whether it is worth the added expense of using epoxy instead of polyester resin.
+If you’re contemplating some major build or repair projects involving fiberglass this winter, then you are probably trying to decide whether it is worth the added expense of using epoxy instead of polyester or vinylester resin.
 Most do-it-yourselfers understand that epoxy’s adhesive bond is much stronger than polyester, but two additional characteristics might also tilt the scales in favor of epoxy, especially for structural repairs.

 In 2012, Ralph Naranjo conducted a series of test on panels he’d fabricated for destruction.
 What follows is a summary of his findings on flexibility and impact resistance.
 For the complete report see “Stuck Like Glue,” (PS May 2012).